mathbunnyru/clio/docs/build-clio.md

    > You can add `--profile:all <PROFILE_NAME>` to choose a specific conan profile.

-3. Configure and generate build files with CMake
+3. Configure and generate build files with CMake.

    ```sh
    cmake -DCMAKE_TOOLCHAIN_FILE:FILEPATH=build/generators/conan_toolchain.cmake -DCMAKE_BUILD_TYPE=Release ..